IKEA Social Entrepreneurship – co-creating change

 Guidance with impact

 Wietse van der Werf, founder of the Sea Ranger Service, sought guidance on how to have a bigger impact and provide job opportunities for even more people.
-He participated in the Dela programme where he received advice from IKEA co-workers and other experts in a series of sessions that challenged and stress-tested his strategy to scale the Sea Rangers.
+He participated in the Dela program where he received advice from IKEA co-workers and other experts in a series of sessions that challenged and stress-tested his strategy to scale the Sea Rangers.
 Influenced by the IKEA franchise model, Wietse is now establishing a new method that can be replicated around the globe.

 * Our other partners involved in this project are Yunus Social Business and MakeSense.